mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 -->

 ---
-# 4. Accounting Equation
+# 3. Accounting Equation
 ---
-# 4. Accounting Equation
+# 3. Accounting Equation
 $$Assets=Liability+Equity$$
 - Transactions (or economic events)  modify assets, liabilities, and equity.
 - However, always the **accounting equation holds**.
 - This equation is the basis of **double-entry accounting.**

 ---
-# 5. Revenue recognition
+$$Assets=Liability+ Opening Equity + Net Income- Withdrawals $$
+- Net Income: Revenues - Expenses
+- Revenues increase Owner's Equity, whereas Expenses decrease it.
+- Owner's Equity is not static
+- This nuanced view captures how the dynamics of business operations impact the company's financial position.
 ---
+# 4. Revenue recognition
+---
-# 5. Revenue recognition
+# 4. Revenue recognition

 It is the second pillar in accounting.
 It is the process of recording revenue in the financial statements.
 When a company records revenues, it must also record expenses.
 This is the **matching principle**: